moshloop/stateless-jenkins/README.md

 │   ├── Job 2.jenkinsfile
 ├── Job 3
 │   ├── Jenkinsfile
 ├── Job 4
 │   ├── Jenkinsfile
 ```

+The above example will create a folder with 5 jobs (1 called `Base` for the root Jenkinsfile)

 ### Job DSL